Colorectal cancer

 IMPORTANT SAFETY INFORMATION

 • Risk of new skin cancers.
-BRAFTOVI combination therapy may cause skin cancers called cutaneous squamous cell carcinoma or basal cell carcinoma.
+BRAFTOVI can cause skin cancers called cutaneous squamous cell carcinoma or basal cell carcinoma.
 Talk to your healthcare provider about your risk for these cancers.

 Check your skin and tell your healthcare provider right away about any skin changes, including a: